Koundu/React-Weather-App-2024/README.md

 # Weather Predictor

-The tech stack used for this project is
+The tech stack used for this project are

-Vite + React + Javascript
+1)Vite
+2)React
+3)Javascript

 Additional Packages Utilized for this Project
 React Toastify